Earth Notes: Hey Siri, Flatten the Duck!

 I have a modest off-grid solar PV system with batteries, that supplies some light loads, separate from the grid-tie system on my roof.
 What I describe would apply just as much to someone living and working off-grid in a solar-powered cabin in the woods or van on the road, etc!

-In the graph below, just before noon, my Internet connection hardware (eg router) automatically switched off-grid taking ~16W.
+In the battery use/charging graph in Figure 2, just before noon, my Internet connection hardware (eg router) automatically switched off-grid taking ~16W.
 A little later I plugged my MacBook Air into the off-grid system with the MBA's battery at about 20%.
 Whoomph!
 Another 60W from my off-grid system!
 If the sun had not been out some of that would have had to come from storage, wasting energy in the round trip and eating a little of its cycle life.
 And 60W is quite hard on various off-grid system components, considering that the average MBA load (see about 16h00) is more like 10--20W.

 I was in no particular hurry to recharge my MBA at that point, and indeed I am usually not hugely time limited in my access to a charging source.
 (Maybe I am, just occasionally, when in a café on business.)